furballphillip/Panda3D/README.md

 ## Panda3D Practice

-This project will used to keep track of the progress in my practice with Panda3D.
+This project will be used to keep track of the progress in my practice with Panda3D.